codophilic/LearnSpring/Spring Concepts.md

 - Incase of prototype scope, a prototype bean is a new instance that is created every time the bean is requested.
 So the new instance is created by spring only when it is called by `getBean()`. **Now whenever we initialized ApplicationContext spring does not create those beans in case of prototype scope.**

 ## Setters Injection
-- Lets say we wanted to assigned some value of instance variables whenever spring creates our bean, this can be done using property attribute, but property attribute has one condition.
+- Lets say we wanted to assign some value of instance variables whenever spring creates our bean, this can be done using property attribute, but property attribute has one condition.
 Your instance variables must be private.
 So how will they set the value if access modifier is private? using getters and setters of the variable.
 - Below is the config xml file for it.

 ```